miwamoto/w205-final-project-1/README.md

 cd ~/batch_processing
 python createforecasts.py
 ```
-This will create two files, forecasts.csv and random_forecasts.csv, which will be located in /data/forecasts for use in later analysis.
+This will create forecasts.csv which will be located in /data/forecasts for use in later analysis.

 ## Serving Layer